 It's better to slice this lemon bread as you need it and don't slice the entire loaf before storing, as it prevents it from drying out. *Cover the exposed piece in the loaf with plastic wrap when you store it.

-You're going to have leftover fresh lemon juice after you make lemon loaf this recipe so why not give my Healthy Creamy Lemon Chicken Pasta a try!
-It's loaded with veggies, chicken and pasta, with healthy and light creamy lemon sauce.
+You're going to have leftover fresh lemon juice after you make this lemon loaf recipe, so why not give my Healthy Creamy Lemon Chicken Pasta a try!
+It's loaded with veggies, chicken, and pasta, with a healthy and light creamy lemon sauce.

 You can add a glaze.
-I would recommend using my simple lemon glaze in my Cinnamon Swirl Bread recipe.
+I would recommend using my simple lemon glaze that I use in my Cinnamon Swirl Bread recipe.

 So if you have lemon lovers amongst you and you're looking for an easy and delicious lemon loaf recipe, you'll love this one!
 Making others happy with food is my favorite part of cooking and baking, but being able to make them food just like Mom used to make is priceless ~